 The market value of certain movie posters rapidly increased during the past decades.
 The fact remains that movie posters are so popular among the collectors for various reasons.
-Even though, the artwork of these posters is what provides them constant popularity and makes them become valuable items on the market.
+Even though, the artwork of these movie posters is what provides them constant popularity and makes them become valuable items on the market.

 Style and visual art